 - be clearly connected to Switzerland;

 - be publicly accessible;

 - be adequately co-financed by other public or private sponsors (incl. publishers / event organisers).

 Criteria fulfilled?
 Below you will find an overview of what our Theatre division promotes.

 Pro Helvetia supports the creation of new theatre and music theatre productions with contributions to:

-- productions by independent music theatre groups from Switzerland and co-productions by Swiss and foreign music theatre ensembles.
+- productions by independent music theatre ensembles from Switzerland and co-productions by Swiss and foreign ensembles.
 A condition for support is that several performance dates at at least two transregionally recognised venues have been confirmed, and that at least one of these venues is in Switzerland.